Johannes-Goetz/BigaOS/README.md

 Once both are running:

 1. Open your browser to **http://localhost:5173** (development) or **http://localhost:3000** (production)
-2. You should see the Boat OS dashboard with real-time updating sensor data
+2. You should see the Biga OS dashboard with real-time updating sensor data

 ## API Endpoints